 The preceding discussion indicates that, in determining whether a subdivision can assert a cause of action against another subdivision, the salient distinction is between an error in the assessment and levying of a tax and an error in the distribution of tax proceeds.
 The central tenet of Lyme Twp.
 Bd. of Educ., reaffirmed by subsequent case law, is that "a taxing authority cannot claim taxes when such taxes were not produced by a levy of such authority."
 Zupancic, 2002-Ohio-3246, at ¶13; see also N. Olmsted City School Dist.
 Bd. of Educ., 108 Ohio St. 3d 479, at ¶23 ("[i]f the taxes involved in the Lyme Township case were not produced by any levy made by the board seeking recovery on account thereof, it is difficult to see what right that board would have to the proceeds of such taxes" (quoting Village of Indian Hill, 153 Ohio St. at 567-68)).
 In Lyme Twp.
 Bd. of Educ., N. Olmsted City School Dist.
-Bd. of Educ., and Zupancic, the tax proceeds in question were all derived from levies that, through a mistake of fact, were assessed on behalf of the wrong subdivision.
-Unjust enrichment was not available in any of these cases.
-By contrast, the issue in Village of Indian Hill was the recovery of tax proceeds
+Bd. of fact, were assessed on behalf of the wrong subdivision.
+Unjust enrichment was not available in any of these cases.2 By contrast, the issue in Village of Indian Hill was the recovery of tax proceeds